THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 This is a kitchen that DOESN’T want white cabinets!

-Egret White is a bit darker than Classic Gray, but has a similar approach: a warm gray/taupe that can lean warmer on cabinets than expected.
+Egret White is a bit darker than Classic Gray, but it’s similar in approach: a warm gray/taupe that can lean warmer on cabinets than expected.

 SIMILAR COLORS TO COMPARE WITH EGRET WHITE

-There are some GORGEOUS options to compare with Egret White, all having their own take on depth, warmth, and undertones.
+Including the colors shown in the previous photo, there are some GORGEOUS options to compare with Egret White.
+These all have their own approach toward depth, warmth, and undertones.

 Paint Color Review of Sherwin Williams Egret White